- How often should I check in?

 - Click Progress Settings in the goal creation or goal list pages.

-- Enter a target value and unit for this goal.
+- Click "Update progress manually on the goal."
+Enter a target value and unit for this goal.
 In this example, the sales rep wants to contribute $500,000 toward quarterly progress, so that amount becomes the target and unit.
+Please see the screen shot below.

-- Optionally, click Advanced to reveal a text field in which to enter a starting value.
+- Optionally, click "Enter a starting value" to reveal a text field in which to enter a starting value.

 - Click Save.

-The metrics that contribute to goal progress are indicated by a grey target icon appears alongside any metrics that are part of the goal’s progress calculation.
+The metrics that contribute to goal progress are indicated by a grey target icon and appear alongside any metrics that are part of the goal’s progress calculation.
 The grey target is an indicator that the metric unit beside it is contributing to the goal’s overall progress.

 Updating goal targets automatically